 Now you understand how the file permissions are made up and which permissions we need to adjust.

-However, it would be counterproductive to immediately implement the file permissions adjustment, as we would then deny iThemes Security write permissions, which would mean that we would have to manually add the changes to the “wp-config.php” file at the end of the set-up.
+However, it would be counterproductive to immediately implement the file permissions adjustment, as we would then deny Solid Security write permissions, which would mean that we would have to manually add the changes to the “wp-config.php” file at the end of the set-up.

-That is why we’ll adjust the file permissions while covering the “System Tweaks” module.
+We’ll adjust the file permissions while covering the “System Tweaks” module.

 Local Brute Force Protection